Panopticon-Project/panopticon-admin/EXAMPLE_APT.md

 * Malware - Extra Miffins

 ### Vulnerabilities
-A mistake in software that can be directly used by a hacker to gain access to a system or network.
-Link to a writeup in the exploit repo where possible (example, CVEs).
 * [CVE-2018-0158](URL to outline of how CVE is exploited) used by Extra Muffins

 ### Course of Action
-An action taken to either prevent an attack or respond to an attack.
 * Apply patch 1234 to ICS systems to patch CVE-2018-0158

 ### Identity
-Individuals, organizations, or groups, as well as classes of individuals, organizations, or groups.

 #### Individuals
 * [Joanna Doe](URL to source)